-College basketball will take to the airwaves of 95.7 FM The Ridge and WLAQ AM 1410 later this week.
+College football will take to the airwaves of 95.7 FM The Ridge and WLAQ AM 1410 this Saturday.

 The statue of former First Lady Ellen Axson Wilson is slated to be unveiled today during a special ceremony at 5:30 pm at the Town Green in downtown Rome.
 Georgia’s First Lady Sandra Deal will be in attendance for the unveiling.

 Pepperell High School’s Homecoming Parade is set for this afternoon.
 According to a Floyd County Schools media release, the parade will begin at 5 pm at the railroad track by the old mill facility and will make its way down Park Avenue to Dragon Drive and Pepperell High School.